 longer be visible in the default buffer.
 This can affect applications that

 are not aware of flow steering, including applications that use standard

 socket calls (such as

-The ExaNIC can steer received traffic to a number of userspace buffers based on rules over IP or MAC address.
+The SmartNIC can steer received traffic to a number of userspace buffers based on rules over IP or MAC address.

-The ExaNIC can steer traffic based on IP headers:
+The SmartNIC can steer traffic based on IP headers:

 - Source IP